FriendlyBaron/SocialTools/README.md

 * The *Message All Checked* Button will send the message entered in the 'Optional Message' Area to everyone who has been checkmarked.
 It takes around 15 seconds per message, but you can message as many people as you want at once.
 * On your Friend's page, the *Show Delete Friend* button will add a *Delete Friend* button onto each player card.
 This button will instantly remove them as a friend.
 The *Show Delete Friend* button is a safety tool, as the *Delete Friend* button automatically confirms the deletion.
 * Also on the Friend page, you can checkmark multiple people - http://i.imgur.com/WzBAQVj.png - and then all of them will be removed at once by clicking *Remove All Checked*
+* You can also deny a single or deny all friend requests at once.
 * Individual profile pages will show a remove friend button, even if private. http://i.imgur.com/YXZHFNw.png and http://i.imgur.com/kRE9Rpn.png
+* Also on individual profile pages, you have the option to 'Manage for this crew' - Basically, pick the crew you want to manage them in (and have permission to), and it will load that crew's manage page and search for the player automatically.

 Security: